 Apply an Ice pack to the region regularly.
 The Chiropractor at the OmaghChiropractic Clinic will be able to diagnose, treat and advise you on your hand pain.
 Their aim is to get your hands functioning as best possible as soon as possible using manipulation, soft tissue techniques and a variety of progressed home and in clinic exercises and rehab plans.
 If the problem is not deemed treatable by a Chiropractor (such as with some systemic conditions), then we will refer you to another appropriate specialist

-If the Chiropractor finds that they cannot treat the cause of your wrist pain, they will refer you as appropriate to another local recommended specialist.
-When a wrist pain problem is treatable, the Chiropractor will explain the reason for the pain, what they can do to help, provide a home treatment and exercise plan, and also and ergonomic advice as necessary.
+If the Chiropractor finds that they cannot help with the cause of your wrist pain, they will refer you as appropriate to another local recommended specialist.
+When a wrist pain problem is treatable, the Chiropractor will explain the reason for the pain, what they can do to help, provide a home and exercise plans, and also and ergonomic advice as necessary.

 Common symptoms experienced with wrist pain: